Skip to main content

 1. After linking the Moon to the Earth, open the Item Panel, and you should see the Moon become a child of the Earth, which is also a child of earthEmpty.

-1. Press the "Play" button to enter play mode, Earth is rotating and orbiting.
-The Moon is orbiting along the earth.
+1. Press the "Play" button to enter play mode.
+Earth is rotating and orbiting.
+The Moon is orbiting along with the Earth.
 Then use the "Esc" button to return to scene editing.

 Create New Planet Scene

-In this section, you can learn how to create interactive scenes for both the Earth and Moon, complete with grabbable objects, custom gravity settings. we will also implement scene transitions to allow the player to travel between the solar system view and detailed planet scenes.
-Also, adding outline effects to provide clear visual feedback for interactive elements, enhancing the user experience.
+In this section, you will learn how to create interactive scenes for both the Earth and Moon, complete with grabbable objects and custom gravity settings.
+We will also implement scene transitions to allow the player to travel between the solar system view and detailed planet scenes.
+Additionally, adding outline effects will provide clear visual feedback for interactive elements, enhancing the user experience.

 Add the Welcome Text

-1. Use the transform tools (move / rotate / scale) to reposition the text object.
-Then open the "Inspector" to set up the text content, font size, and colour of the text object.
+1. Use the transform tools (move/rotate/scale) to reposition the text object.
+Then open the "Inspector" to set up the text content, font size, and color of the text object.

 Set up the Moon Scene